-Royal Tourism Excursions around Monarchy Philip Long, Nicola J Palmer
+Royal Tourism Excursions around Monarchy Edited by: Philip Long, Nicola J Palmer

 - Paperback - 280 pages

 There are multiple and complex relationships between royalty and tourism which have received little attention in the academic literature.
 This book draws on historical, sociological and cultural perspectives in its collection of chapters that examine the royal tourism phenomenon in several international and theoretical contexts.
 Authors in this volume examine for example: the history, development and trajectories of 'royal tourism'; 'royal tourism' and national identities; the interpretation of royalty to tourists; the image(s) and representations of 'royal tourism'; tourist perceptions of royalty and royal properties and sites; royalty, tourism and national image, identity and citizenship.